Quick start

 What should I double-check before trusting the answer?

-Nominal weights are planning values.
-Mill tolerances, coatings, cut lists, laps, supports, bundles, and structural design can change the real order.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+This is ordering and hauling math only.
+Nominal weights are planning values, and mill tolerances, coatings, cut lists, lap splices, chairs, bundle rules, bar spacing, concrete cover, inspections, and structural design can change the real order.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 What does #4 rebar mean?